 Inevitably, that leads to even more questions.
-Branding is a broad, misunderstood term that often requires explanation.
-Our scope of work is far-reaching and always evolving, so I thought I’d help spell it out for you.
+Branding agencies are misunderstood, and our scope of work is more broad than most people imagine, so I thought I’d help spell it out for you.

-These are some of the questions I’ve heard over the years:
+These are some of the questions about branding agencies I’ve heard over the years:

 “Why the hell do we need a branding agency?
 We’re not a packaged goods company and we already have a logo.”

-Many business people think that branding agencies only design logos and packaging.
+Many business people think branding agencies only design logos and packaging.
 So if they don’t have a product on a grocery store shelf they have no use for a branding firm.

 That’s not the case.

 Packaging certainly is a big part of our business.
-And we love building new packaged good brands from the ground floor, like we’ve done with Smidge vitamins and Eathos frozen foods.
+We love building new packaged good brands from the ground floor, like we’ve done with Smidge vitamins and Eathos frozen foods.